-The purpose of this article is to help to work on video stream using a simple plugin approach.
+The purpose of this tip is to help to work on video stream using a simple plugin approach.
 Instead of using a full

 DShow architecture, I use the